Take control of your make-up! How to get rid of old cosmetics and organize the things you actually use.

 I sorted everything into categories, and here is the result of that exercise:

-In case you're curious, I had over 30 lipsticks/lip glosses, 19 eye/lip pencils, 7 mascaras, 5 blushes, 17 eye shadows, 30+ random creams, and a handful of hair products.
+In case you’re curious, I had over 30 lipsticks/lip glosses, 19 eye/lip pencils, 7 mascaras, 5 blushes, 17 eye shadows, 30+ random creams, and a handful of hair products.
 And exactly one nail polish.
-This made me laugh, because every time I get a new nail polish, Bria (my teenager) makes off with it pretty darn quickly.
-I don't even know how this one escaped her keen eye for nail products!
+This made me laugh, because every time I get a new nail polish my oldest daughter makes off with it pretty darn quickly.
+I don’t even know how this one escaped her keen eye for nail products!

 Oh, and I also had 22 cosmetic bags in that bin.

 2. Throw away anything that is used up, unusable, or expired

 Once I sorted into categories, I threw away anything that was used up.
 I had several lipsticks that were down to the point of needing a lip brush to use them.
 I decided to just throw them out, because honestly?
 I have plenty of other lipsticks and just don’t need to bother with that.

 I threw out a couple things because some shimmery powder stuff had exploded all over it and it just wasn’t worth keeping.
 I also realized that the majority of the mascaras had been used up–I have a bad habit of using things almost up and then throwing them in the bin when I start another tube.
 I promise to reform myself and use the garbage can instead.

 I also threw away a handful of the bags that had seen better days.
 Many of them I’ve had for several years, and we all know how icky they get on the inside when used for a prolonged amount of time.
 And then there was the shimmer explosion, too.